 The most pleasing aspect of the whole is the character development.
 As our escapee from Hell, James Stark is initially a man on a mission and there ain’t nothing gonna stand in his way as his campaign for revenge rapidly gets out of hand and involves ever more dangerous opponents.
 Having successfully navigated through to a not-unsuccessful ending in the first book, we now find him working for the “good guys” but, as is always the case, he soon finds himself caught up in a whole new threat scenario.
 This time, it’s the Devil who’s za popped outa Hell and wants Stark as a bodyguard while visiting Earth.
 That’s when he’s not offering his expertise to Homeland Security on magical masochism.
 Yet, there’s soon something strange about Stark.
 He’s thinking before, during and after more violent episodes.
 Even to him, this goes against the grain.
 Indeed there seems to be a whole new unexplored dimension to his personality and physical abilities.
 Our guess that he must be growing into more of the abilities genetically transmitted by his father is confirmed as the pages turn.

 So we have a nicely balanced horror story with associated magic and general supernatural mayhem, developing into a mystery thriller in which we wonder who is behind the plot to stir up all the dead without waiting for the last trump to sound.
 Told with a positively wicked and noirish sense of humour, readers whizz through to the end as if pursued by the Devil, leaving us hoping for the third episode which is titled Aloha From Hell and due in 2011.
 This is definitely poppin’ for all who enjoyed the first outing and, unlike Hellzapoppin’ and The Screwtape Letters, will travel well in time.
-For a review of the fourth in the series, see Devil Said Bang.
+For a review of the fourth and fifth in the series, see Devil Said Bang and Kill City Blues.